beejjorgensen/bgc/src/bgc_part_0600_strings.md

 ## String Variables

-Now that we know how to make a constant string, let's assign it to a variable so we can do something with it.
+Now that we know how to make a string literal, let's assign it to a variable so we can do something with it.

 ``` {.c}
 char *s = "Hello, world!";
 ```

-Check out that type: pointer to a `char`^[It's actually type `const char*`, but we haven't talked about `const` yet.].
+Check out that type: pointer to a `char`.
 The string variable `s` is actually a pointer to the first character in that string, namely the `H`.

 And we can print it with the `%s` (for "string") format specifier: